Had an issue with

 complaints submitted through Ajust

 I went to Specsavers worried about ongoing eye discomfort after being prescribed monthly contact lenses, but instead of getting help, I felt dismissed.
-I tried to explain the soreness, dryness, and fatigue I’d been dealing with for months, but the optometrist kept interrupting and rushing me.
-It was upsetting to feel like my eye health wasn’t taken seriously when I genuinely needed guidance. - Jasmine
+I tried to explain the soreness, and dryness I’d been dealing with for months, but the optometrist kept interrupting and rushing me.
+It was upsetting to feel like my eye health wasn’t taken seriously - Jasmine

-My experience with Specsavers became a long chain of errors and frustration.
+My experience with Specsavers became a long series of errors and frustration.
 My glasses were made incorrectly multiple times, I was told blurred vision was normal, and I ended up paying extra despite everything being under warranty.
 Even after several visits, I was given the wrong frame again.
-It was exhausting, costly, and emotionally draining to keep chasing something that should have been straightforward. - Devika
+It was exhausting. - Devika

 After being told my cataract surgery had been booked, I waited months while my vision deteriorated and my glasses stopped helping.
 I later discovered the referral was never sent, despite repeated assurances.
-The delay caused unnecessary stress and put my safety at risk.
-Realising I’d been misled for so long completely shattered my trust and left me considering paying privately to fix their mistake. - Garry
+The delay caused a lot of stress and put my health at risk. - Garry

 How other consumers